-He referred to as an allegory, so I don’t know if the story’s true; but either way, it’s changed my life by encouraging me to spend more time in prayer.
+Robert A Laidlaw tells a story which he referred to as an allegory, so I don’t know if the story is real; but the story’s changed my life and as a result, I now spend more time in prayer.

-There’s a local company in town that employs 500 men, and it has an excellent canteen and lounging room.
+There was a local company in town that employed about 500 men, and it had an excellent canteen and lounging room.

-Each day, after lunch, the men have developed an informal open forum where, for the balance of their lunch period, they discussed topics of general interest.
+Each day, after lunch, the men had developed an informal open forum where, for the balance of their lunch period, they’d discuss topics of general interest.

 One day their discussion centered on Christianity and hypocrisy.

 Some very harsh and cruel things were said about Christians, and one of the folks present was a Christian fellow named Bill James.